sjkadali/FriendlyChat/README.md

-# InstagramReactApp
+# FriendlyChat
-This is an instagram app created using React & Firebase.
+This is a social media app created using React & Firebase.